 One way that the value of personal possessions may be calculated under Coverage C on a homeowners policy is by actual cash value (ACV).
-What this means is that the items you own are valued by how much they could sell for in the present.
-This method of valuation takes depreciation over time into account, and it usually results in a lower payout on a Coverage C personal property claim.
+This means that the items you own are valued by how much they could sell for in the present.
+This method of valuation takes depreciation over time into account, and usually results in a lower payout on a Coverage C personal property claim.

 In this mode of calculating personal property value, the amount an item would garner toward a claim is less than the purchase price.
 For example, if you bought a big-screen television five years ago for $1,500, it would be valued at that price minus its depreciation.
 If the depreciation over the past five years was $750, then you could expect to sell that same television today for $750.
 So the amount you would have toward a Coverage C claim for that item would be $750.

 Valuation of Coverage C on a home insurance policy by RV

 The second way personal property can be valued under Coverage C on a homeowners policy is by replacement value (RV) or replacement cost.
 This mode of valuation typically results in a higher claim payout than actual cash value.
 When using replacement value to assign a dollar amount to an item, an insurance company claims adjuster looks at how much it would take to replace that item.

 Let’s use the previous television example but apply replacement value.
 With this valuation method, depreciation plays no role.
 While you paid $1,500 five years ago for the television, it may cost $1,250 to purchase that same model of television today.
 That means $1,250 would go toward your homeowners insurance claim under Coverage C.

 Other considerations with Coverage C on a homeowners policy